RonIovine/pshell/README.md

 without having to fork the calling process to call the 'pshell' command line client program via the 'system' call.

 The control API can function as an IPC mechanism for control between processes.
-If all process control is implemented as a collection of pshell commands, you can get a programmitic IPC mechanism along with manual CLI/Shell access via the same code base.
-There is no need to write separate CLI/Shell processing code and control/message event handling code.
+If all process control is implemented as a collection of pshell commands, a user can get a programmatic IPC mechanism along with manual CLI/Shell access via the same code base.
+There is no need to write separate code for CLI/Shell processing and control/message event processing.

 The control API supports both unicast and multicast messaging paradigms.
 It also supports messaging to broadcast pshell servers (i.e. UDP server running at a subnet